USS Oriskany: 1969–1976

 With peace talks in Paris stalled, Oriskanys aircraft returned to Yankee Station and continued to strike communist targets in South Vietnam.
 Later, she joined the Operation Linebacker II "Christmas bombing" campaign, for her sixth line period, 27 December – 30 January 1973.
 Attacks were then restricted to enemy targets south of the 20th parallel for the first two weeks of January and then below the 17th parallel starting on the 16th.
 With the Paris Peace Accords signed on 27 January 1973, Oriskanys aviators finished up their last strikes over South Vietnam that same day.
-After a short rest period at Cubi Point in early February the aircraft carrier conducted one final combat line period, 11–22 February, when CVW-19 bombed enemy targets in Laos in a last effort to assist indigenous allies there against Communist infiltration.
-Following upkeep at Cubi Point 8–14 March, Oriskany sailed for home, arriving at Alameda on 30 March after completing 169 days on the line, her longest – and what proved to be her last combat tour; all-in-all receiving ten battle stars for its Vietnamese service.
+After a short rest period at Cubi Point in early February, the aircraft carrier conducted one final combat line period, 11–22 February, when CVW-19 bombed enemy targets in Laos in a last effort to assist indigenous allies there against Communist infiltration.
+Following upkeep at Cubi Point 8–14 March, Oriskany sailed for home, arriving at Alameda on 30 March after completing 169 days on the line, her longest, and what proved to be her last, combat tour, all-in-all receiving 10 battle stars for its Vietnamese service.

-Oriskany comes alongside at the end of her final WESTPAC cruise in March 1976.
+Oriskany comes alongside at the end of her final WestPac cruise in March 1976.

 After her usual fast-paced refit and training cycle, Oriskany got underway for the Far East on 18 October 1973.
 After arrival at Subic Bay on 5 November, the aircraft carrier began preparations for operations in the Indian Ocean, a change of pace from her last seven tours off Vietnam.
-The aircraft carrier sailed south, transited the Straits of Malacca and rendezvoused with in the Indian Ocean.
+The aircraft carrier sailed south, transited the Straits of Malacca and met with in the Indian Ocean.
 The two carriers conducted training operations there, and Oriskany visited Mombasa, Kenya, 22–27 December, before returning to the South China Sea in January 1974.
-The carrier then conducted various type training exercises out of Subic Bay in February and March, primarily concentrating on day and night flight operations in conjunction with other 7th Fleet units.
-Following a series of three Fleet exercises in April, the warship visited Manila in May before sailing for home, arriving at Alameda on 5 June 1974.
+The carrier then conducted various training exercises out of Subic Bay in February and March, primarily concentrating on day- and night-flight operations in conjunction with other 7th Fleet units.
+Following a series of three fleet exercises in April, the warship visited Manila in May before sailing for home, arriving at Alameda on 5 June 1974.

 Two months later, the ship entered Long Beach Naval Shipyard on 15 August for an extended availability that lasted until 9 April 1975.
-Following refresher operations with CVW-19, Oriskany sailed on her fifteenth WESTPAC deployment on 16 September 1975.
+Following refresher operations with CVW-19, Oriskany sailed on her 15th WestPac deployment on 16 September 1975.
 The carrier conducted war at sea and other exercises out of Subic Bay before returning home on 3 March 1976.
 Owing to defense budget cuts, together with the ship's increasingly poor material condition, Oriskany was listed for inactivation on 15 April 1976.